WHAT IS COVID-19

 Symptoms of COVID-19

-Most infected people develop mild to moderate symptoms and recover without needing special treatment.
-However, some people, including the elderly and people with previous medical issues (such as diabetes, cardiovascular disease, chronic respiratory disease, cancer) are at higher risk of developing severe symptoms that could ultimately lead to death.
+Most infected people develop mild to moderate symptoms and recover without hospitalization.
+However, some people, including the elderly and people with previous medical issues (such as diabetes, cardiovascular disease, chronic respiratory disease, cancer), are at higher risk of developing severe symptoms that could ultimately lead to death7.

 Prevention